Table of Contents

 Bryce Canyon’s otherworldly landscape led to its designation as a national monument in 1923 by President Warren G. Harding.
 The following year, it became a national park, thanks to the efforts of local residents, conservationists, and the National Park Service.
 Today, it encompasses over 35,000 acres of land.

-The Canyon comprises a series of horseshoe-shaped amphitheaters carved the erosional force of frost-wedging and the dissolving power of rainwater that shapes the colorful limestone rock of the claron formation into bizarre shapes including slot canyons, windows, fins, and spires called “hoodoos.”
-Thousands of delicately carved spires rise in brilliant color from the amphitheaters of Bryce Canyon National Park contributes to the spectacular views.
+The canyon consists of a series of horseshoe-shaped amphitheaters carved by the erosional forces of frost-wedging and the dissolving power of rainwater.
+These processes shape the colorful limestone of the Claron Formation into striking features such as slot canyons, windows, fins, and spires known as “hoodoos.”

 The Bryce Canyon Visitor Center is a great place to start your adventure.
 We recommend taking some time to speak with park rangers who can provide valuable insights and recommendations for the rest of your visit.
 The Visitor Center also features interpretive exhibits and a bookstore.
-Browse the exhibits as many include interactive elements, videos, and informative panels.
+Browse the exhibits, as many include interactive elements, videos, and informative panels.
 Watch the film “A Song of Seasons“.
-It is 24-minutes long playing every 30-minutes during the summer.
-The center is open from 8 a.m. to 8 p.m daily.
+It is 24-minutes long, playing every 30-minutes during the summer.
+The center is open from 8 AM to 8 PM daily.

 Families with children can participate in the Junior Ranger Program, available at the visitor center.
 Kids can pick up activity booklets and complete various educational activities to earn a Junior Ranger badge and certificate.
 It’s a fun and educational way for children to connect with the park.